- Brothers/Daedalus/Elphinstone Itinerary (7 nights)

-- Southern itinerary - journeys to Ras Banas sampling lush walls at reefs at Fury Shoal, Sha’ab Mansour, Sha’ab Claude and Sataya.
+- St. John & Daedalus itinerary - journeys to Ras Banas and St. John's Reef, Fury Shoal, Sha’ab Mansour, Sha’ab Claude and Sataya sample lush walls and reefs.
 Guests may fly into nearby Marsa Alam or Hurghada, both have direct international flights available.

 - Both island locations are in the middle of the Red Sea (9 Hours by motor yacht from the coast.)

 - They are pinnacle islands, meaning that below the surface, their walls plummet hundreds of feet vertically down, without any sandy beaches or shallow reefs around.